LucasLiu3/motokhana/README.md

 4. /listdrivers sends all data about drivers from driver table including car model and drive class to driverlist.html where clicking the name will send data to /rundetail and show all run details in Rundetail.html.
 5. /overall will send all data about run detail including calculated overall result to Overall.html.
-6. /graph will two variables drivername and their overall reuslts to top5graph.thml
+6. /graph will pass two variables drivername and their overall reuslts to top5graph.thml
 7. /Junior sends all data about junior drivers to Junior.html
 8. /DriverSearch will not send data to DriverSearch.html, but it will post customer data to /searchdetail where will generate all data about this name to Namesearch.html.